-Update 12/7/2015: MasterCard has announced that starting in mid-2016, it will be eliminating tip tolerance for several different transaction types, including chip and PIN, card-not-present, and contactless payments like Apple Pay.
-A 20% tip tolerance will still be available for card-present transactions that are NOT chip and pin or contactless.
-Note that not all chip cards are chip and PIN – many chip cards issued in the United States are chip and signature, and would still be eligible for the 20% tip tolerance.
+In 2016, Mastercard eliminated tip tolerance for several transaction types, including chip and PIN, card-not-present, and contactless payments like Apple Pay.
+A 20% tip tolerance is still available for card-present transactions that are NOT chip and pin or contactless.
+This means a large number of chip cards WILL still have a tip tolerance, as not all chip cards are chip and PIN.
+Many chip cards issued in the United States are chip and signature and thus still eligible for the 20% tip tolerance.

 If preauthorizations are done for an estimated amount, MasterCard also requires a second authorization for the actual total.
 Skipping the second authorization could lead to an issuer-initiated chargeback.

 What happens if I get a chargeback for a big tip?

 If the issuer initiates a chargeback for a tip over 20%, the only thing you can do is respond to requests for information promptly and thoroughly.
 Providing documentation that the transaction is valid (such as a signed credit card receipt with the tip amount) may help the issuer determine that the transaction isn’t fraudulent.
 Work with your credit card processor to provide all required information on or before deadlines for the best chance of a favorable outcome.